 Is Taroko Gorge suitable for kids?
 Yes!
 We’ve taken ours twice now.
-There are several scenic stops along the narrow gorge that require very little walking, so even if you’ve got a baby in a carrier, it’s quite doable.
-If you are brave enough to take your kids by scooter like we did, you can rent scooters at Xincheng or Hualien train stations for around NT400/day, license required.
+All the major stops in Taroko Gorge only require a little walking, so even if you’ve got a baby in a carrier, it’s quite doable.
+Even some of the hikes, like Shakadang Trail and Baiyang Trail, are easy enough for kids.

 Family friendly hotels in Hualien

-For a taste of rural Taiwan, your next stop is Taitung County, the remotest corner of Taiwan and the country’s bread rice basket.
+For a taste of rural Taiwan, your next stop will be somewhere in Taitung County, the remotest corner of Taiwan and the country’s bread rice basket.

-If you happen to be visiting in summer, the Taitung Hot Air Balloon Festival, which takes place on the Luye Highland 20 minutes drive above town, is an awesome activity for kids.
+If you happen to be visiting in summer, the Taitung Hot Air Balloon Festival, which takes place on the Luye Highland 20 minutes drive uphill from town, is an awesome activity for kids.
 See here for my full article on our recent trip to Luye and the Hot Air Balloon Festival.
 Luye is 1h50min to 3h from Hualien by train.

 Family Friendly Hotels in Taitung

 In Chishang, we enjoyed Good Harvest B&B (see on Booking / Agoda / TripAdvisor).
 This very local-style guesthouse was close to the Brown Boulevard cycling path and had a view of the rice paddies.
 There were lots of cats there, which the kids loved.
 Papago International (see on Booking / Agoda / TripAdvisor) is a more upscale option with a swimming pool.